iter8-tools/iter8/mkdocs/docs/code-samples/iter8-knative/mirroring.md

     **ITER8:** Ensure that you have cloned the Iter8 GitHub repo, and set the `ITER8` environment variable in your terminal to the root of the cloned repo.
 See [Step 2 of the quick start tutorial](/getting-started/quick-start/with-knative/#2-clone-repo) for example.

-## 1. Create live and dark versions
+## 1. Create live and candidate versions
 ```shell
 kubectl apply -f $ITER8/samples/knative/mirroring/service.yaml
 ```